Logo

 John Monash returned to Australia on 26 December 1919 to an enthusiastic welcome.

-Later, John Monash worked in prominent civilian positions, the most notable being head of the State Electricity Commission of Victoria from October 1920.
+Later, John Monash worked in prominent civilian positions, the most notable being as head of the State Electricity Commission of Victoria after October 1920.

 John Monash was a founding member of the Rotary Club of Melbourne, Australia's first Rotary Club, and served as its second president.